AryanBagane/Data-Analytics-Project-01/README.md

 Potential steps to address this problem:

-Data Acquisition: Obtain the relevant datasets containing State/UT-wise training data under PMKVY for the specified time frame.
+Data Acquisition: Obtain the relevant data from web source containing State/UT-wise training data under PMKVY for the specified time frame.

 Data Cleaning: Perform necessary cleaning operations to handle missing values, format inconsistencies, or other data quality issues.

 Exploratory Data Analysis (EDA): Conduct exploratory analysis to understand trends, patterns, and variations in the training data across different states and over time.

-Visualization: Utilize visualizations (such as charts or maps) to effectively communicate insights from the data.
+Visualization: Utilize visualizations to effectively communicate insights from the data.